2022 State Guide to Scattering Ashes – Pennsylvania Edition

 More Than One Memorial?

 With the growing number of people choosing cremation in Pennsylvania, as well as in other states, more unique memorial options have recently been introduced that are intended to be used with ashes.
-In addition to the scattering urn options described above, this also includes doing a tree burial with a bio urn and planting system, having a glass decoration made that includes a portion of the ashes, or including some of the ashes in jewelry, among a number of other beautiful options.
+In addition to the scattering urn options described above, this also includes doing a tree burial with a bio urn and planting system, an indoor living urn with a bonsai tree or houseplant, having a glass decoration made that includes a portion of the ashes, or including some of the ashes in jewelry, among a number of other beautiful options.
 With so many uplifting new options coming available, many families are now choosing to divide up a loved one’s ashes into multiple memorials.

 More About Cremation and Ashes